Viline Vode: History

 In the early 19th century, area was known as Ladne Vode ("Cold Waters") and was a distant periphery of Belgrade.
 It was the location where many streams, flowing down from Karaburma, were reaching the Danube.
 It became the vacation and excursion location for city Turks.
 They were later replaced by the families of the Belgrade Jews who were living in the neighborhood of Jalija, or the Lower Dorćol.
 After the 1860s, and complete withdrawal of the Turks from Serbia, Serbian families, especially those of clerks and notaries, began to spend free time in Ladne Vode.

 Neighborhood's name was changed after the former numerous hot springs on the bank of the Danube as Viline Vode is Serbian for fairy waters.
 Originally, the western border of the neighborhood was the Church of St. Alexander Nevsky.
 The springs were capped when the railway and the "Beograd-Dunav" station were built in the mid 1930s.
 The oldest industrial building in Belgrade is located in Viline Vode.
 It was projected by Miloš Savčić as an administrative building for the nearby slaughterhouse.
 Later, it was adapted into the hotel which was oddly named "Klanica" (Serbian for slaughterhouse).
 Built in 1897–1898, It was the first industrial slaughterhouse in Belgrade.
 Apart from the abattoir and administrative building, the entire complex around it also included the social housing for the workers, a kafana, central kitchen, etc.

 There was also a complex of social housing built by the industrialist Vlada Ilić for the workers of his Belgrade Textile Industry.
 Another social housing project for its workers was built by the “Prometna Banka” within the industrial complex of its sawmill, which was located where the Port of Belgrade is today.

 In the 1980s ambitious plans were developed for Viline Vode which were supposed to transform the neighborhood from industrial into the wealthy residential one with blocks of villas and small residential buildings.
 City authorities claimed it will be "Belgrade's Santa Barbara" but the idea was completely dropped, and neighborhood was left as it was.

 In 2019, a plan was announced for the block bounded by the Poenkareova Street and Despot Stefan Boulevard.
 It includes abandoned factories of "Sutjeska" and "Belgrade Cotton Combinat" (BPK).
 Developer "Delta Holding", which purchased BPK in 2007, originally announced construction of a massive shopping mall instead of the existing derelict industrial complex in 2008.
-The project was named "Delta lend", and was to be finished by 2011, but construction never began.
+The project was named "Deltalend", and was to be finished by 2011, but construction never began.
 The project came under the public scrutiny in the late 2022, when two fires broke out, destroying the "Sutjeska" building, a month a half apart.
 In public opinion, the fires are generally thought to be planted.
-In February 2023, the company announced that a residential-commercial complex will be built instead of a shopping mall, while two of the existing old buildings will be preserved.
-Works should start in 2023, and the project will be finished by 2027.
+In February 2023, the company announced that a residential-commercial complex will be built instead of a shopping mall, while two of the existing old buildings will be preserved due to their architectural values.
+Works started on 17 October 2023, and the project will be finished by 2027.